information

 3.05.020 Scope of Audits.

-1. A. The Auditor shall conduct financial and performance audits of all departments, bureaus, offices, boards, activities, functions and administrative agencies of the City of Portland to independently determine whether:
+1. A. The Auditor will conduct financial and performance audits of all departments, bureaus, offices, boards, commissions, activities, functions and administrative agencies of the City to independently determine whether:

 1. 1.
 Activities and programs being implemented have been authorized by City Charter or Code, state law or applicable federal law or regulations;